terminalcloud/apps/docs/phabricator.md

 ## Usage

-Just spin-up your container based on this snapshot and click over "Check your installation here".
+Just spin-up your Terminal based on this snapshot and click over "Check your installation here".

 Create your own admin account and start configuring Phabricator.
 For mor information about usage please check the [User Documentation](http://www.phabricator.com/docs/phabricator/) page.